BeccaL95/website_1.0/content/authors/admin/_index.md

     url: https://www.bingellab.de/

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include empathy & prosociality as well as pain processing and how they are influenced by placebo/nocebo effects.
+bio: My interests include placebo & nocebo effects, shared mechanisms between first-hand and empathy for pain, prosocial decision-making as well as neuroimaging and -modulation.

 # Interests to show in About widget
 interests:
   - Empathy & Prosociality
   - Pain processing
   - Placebo & nocebo effects
-  - Neuroimaging
+  - Neuroimaging - & modulation

 # Education to show in About widget
 education: